accaderi/TSV-to-Postgress/README.md

 - tqdm
 - random

-## Some useful info about IMDB database
+## Some useful details about IMDB database

 **Database details as of 05-11-2023:**
 - name_basic.shape, (12986658, 6)